behzadhaki/GrooveTransformer/documentation/Chapter 0_PyEnvAndCluster/HPC_Cluster_Guide.md

 To submit a job, you need to create a `batch script` that contains the commands you want to run.
 The job script should be saved in a file with the `.sh` extension.

-> **Note:** A batch script is a file that contains a series of commands that are executed one after the other.
+> **Note** A batch script is a file that contains a series of commands that are executed one after the other.
 > In order to run a batch script, you need to create an empty `[file_name].sh` file, and then copy the contents of the
 > batch script into the `file.sh` file.
 Finally, you can sumbit the batch script to the cluster using the
 > `sbatch file.sh` command.